mirumee/ariadne-website/docs/file-uploads.md

 ## Enabling file uploads

-To enable file uploads on your server, define new scalar named `Upload` in your schema:
+To enable file uploads on your server, define new a scalar named `Upload` in your schema:

 ```graphql
 scalar Upload
 ```

-Next, import `upload_scalar` from `ariadne` package and use it during executable schema creation:
+Next, import `upload_scalar` from `ariadne` package and use it during the creation of your executable schema:

 ```python
 from ariadne import make_executable_schema, upload_scalar